Pokemon Ultra Sun and Moon Fossil Pokemon Guide

 Dome Fossil

-Kabuto.
-The pokemon is a fossil itself that resembles a shell-fish.
-Although fossilized, its species still roam the earth and have ,managed to thrive through millions of years.
+Kabuto is a fossil that resembles a shellfish.
+Although fossilized, its species still roam the earth and have thrived for millions of years.
 It is a Water/Rock-type Pokemon that eventually evolves into Kabutops.

 Root Fossil

-Lileep is a Rock/Grass-type Pokemon that look like a fly-trap.
-It has an open mouth on its head that it uses to catch unsuspecting prey.
-In ancient times, it used to stay anchored to rock, completely immobile, waiting for a prey to come get devoured by its trap.
-Eventually it evolves into Cradily.
+Lileep is a Rock/Grass-type Pokemon that looks like a fly trap.
+Its head has an open mouth that it uses to catch unsuspecting prey.
+In ancient times, it stayed anchored to a rock, completely immobile, waiting for prey to get devoured by its trap.
+Eventually, it evolved into Cradily.

 Armor Fossil

 Shieldon is a Rock/Steel type Pokemon.
-It has an impenetrable armour over its body especially covering its head, which it uses for head butts.
+It has impenetrable armor over its body especially covering its head, which it uses for head butts.
 However, it is vulnerable to attack from behind.
-Eventually it evolves into Bastiodon.
+Eventually, it evolves into Bastiodon.

 Plume Fossil